Kasra1377/document-invoice/README.md

 #### Image Scanning

-This is the most important step in this project.
-Because it contains image preprocessing step.
-Without appropriate preprocessing operations we are not able to get appropriate results.
-Our image preprocessing steps mostly contains of: `contour detection`, `morphological operations` and `image sharpening`.
+It is the most important step in this project.
+Because it contains an image preprocessing step.
+Without appropriate preprocessing operations, we are not able to get appropriate results.
+Our image preprocessing steps mostly contain: `contour detection`, `morphological operations`, and `image sharpening`.
 Thanks to this [repository](https://github.com/andrewdcampbell/OpenCV-Document-Scanner) most of the programming steps already is done.

-If you want to gain more information from image processing steps, please refere to `document_validation.py` and `document_scanner.py` files.
+If you want to gain more information from the image processing steps, please refer to `document_validation.py` and `document_scanner.py` files.

 ![Scan](demo/OCR'ed-document.gif)

 #### OCR'ing The Scanned Image

 The next important step is to read the document fields.
-To do so, we use `Pytesseract` program to reach our purpose.
+To do so, we use the Pytesseract program to reach our purpose.
 You can download the Pytesseract installer via this [link](https://github.com/UB-Mannheim/tesseract/wiki).
-In order to complete this task, we defined two functions; `clearup_text` to omit words that OCR can not read them and `documentOCR`.
-In this function we utilized `namedtuples` for grouping objects without defining a class.
-This is one of the important feartures that Python has.
+To complete this task, we defined two functions; `clearup_text` to omit words that OCR can not read and `documentOCR`.
+In this function, we utilized `namedtuples` for grouping objects without defining a class.
+It is one of the important features that Python has.

 > namedtuples are immutable containers, just like regular tuples.
 Once you store data in top-level attribute on a namedtuple,